 Most businesses have a lot to say to customers but do not consider if the message is one the customer wants to hear.
 In a world in which we are constantly bombarded with marketing messages, your customers need acute insights.

 There is a big difference between marketing to customers versus educating them.
 What is often relevant to the consumer is not what the company values about its products, but instead what the product can do for the customer.
+So before you go ahead and start creating content, and long before you decide to buy YouTube views or other metrics go boost your content, consider what message you want to get across.
 When you assume customers have the information they need and are simply making a choice between brands, they shift from a learning-focused mindset to a competitive one.
 Smart consumers buy from companies that have educated them and presented multiple solutions.
 That builds trust—and long term—creates loyalty with the consumer.

 What a brand doesn’t say is often as important as what it does say.
 While you are intimately familiar with your industry and your products, you can’t expect consumers to have the knowledge you have.
 Nor do they care.
 As such, it is critical to educate consumers on your products and what makes them high quality, solves a problem, or both.

 Allow customers to see as much of your process as possible.
 At Penn Station Subs, we use display cooking which allow customers to see their sandwiches and fresh cut fries being made to order.
 They can watch as employees slice the meats and cheeses for their sandwiches, so there is no doubt the ingredients are fresh.

 Customers are highly educated, and their expectations are high.
 If you aren’t using fresh, high quality ingredients, you may be at a disadvantage.
 Conversely, even if you are, you can’t present this as a differentiator.
 Why?
 Because customers assume you should be using the best and freshest ingredients available.
 To help your business stand out, make sure to show customers what makes your products unique and special.